DasikaMadhu/WQU-ADSL-Notes/Basic Concepts and Vocabulary.md

 #### What is a programming language?
 - A programming language is a set of rules for giving instructions to a computer
-- It provides the syntax for giving instructions and specifies the ways to store information, and it controls the order in which instructions are executed in a program
+- It provides the syntax for giving instructions and specifies the ways to store information
+- It controls the execution order of a program

 #### What is unique about Python?
 - Python is a high-level programming language, which means it takes care of many low-level tasks for you so you can focus on solving problems